 Water softeners are installed at your home’s point of entry, upstream of your water heater.
 These systems prevent scale formation in your entire plumbing system, including your pipes, appliances, faucets, and showerheads.

 When you install a water softener, the unit uses a process known as ion exchange to replace calcium and magnesium minerals with sodium.
 Soft water feels silky and smooth, rather than sticky.
-Sodium isn’t known to cause hair damage, so you should notice a significant improvement in your hair health after installing a water softener.
+Sodium isn’t known to cause hair damage, so you should notice a significant improvement in your hair health after installing a water softener for bathing.

 💡 Quick tip: If your goal is to get your hair healthy, make sure you install a water softener, not a water conditioner or an electronic descaler.
 Water softeners are the only systems that can remove hardness minerals, producing scientifically “soft” water.
 Conditioners and descalers simply alter the composition of these minerals, so they still have their known effects on hair health.